 On May 2, Contades quitted Frankfurt.

-On May 4, Contades arrived at Krefeld.
-He then divided the Army of the Rhine into 4 corps: 2 of them about Wesel, a third at Düsseldorf, and a fourth about Cologne.
+- The French Army of the Rhine quit its winter-quarters.
+Contades divided it into 4 corps: 2 of them about Wesel, a third at Düsseldorf, and a fourth about Cologne.
 He also threw bridges across the Rhine between Wesel and Rees.
 Contades also repeatedly asked the Elector to occupy Koblenz.
 This grouping, as Contades intended, left Ferdinand in doubt whether his main design was aimed at Westphalia or Hesse.

 On May 10, the French army (129 bns, 138 sqns) was deployed as follows:

-- Saint-Germain's corps on the Main: 14 bns, 4 sqns
+- Saint-Germain's Corps on the Main: 14 bns, 4 sqns

 - French corps near Deutz on the right bank of the Rhine

-- Noailles' corps: 18 bns (including Orléans Infanterie (2 bns), Condé Infanterie (2 bns), Rohan Rochefort Infanterie (2 bns), Aquitaine Infanterie (2 bns))
+- Noailles' Corps: 18 bns (including Orléans Infanterie (2 bns), Condé Infanterie (2 bns), Rohan Rochefort Infanterie (2 bns), Aquitaine Infanterie (2 bns))

 - d'Auvet and de Ségur: 10 sqns (including Noé Cavalerie (2 sqns), La Rochefoucauld de Surgère Cavalerie (2 sqns))

-- Volontaires de Flandres
+- Volontaires de Flandre

 - Volontaires Liégeois

-- Saint-Pern's corps at the camp of Kalkar: 6 bns, 8 sqns
+- Saint-Pern's Corps at the camp of Kalkar: 6 bns, 8 sqns

-By May 14, the French army of the Rhine was in motion.
+- The Army of the Rhine was in motion.
 Contades headquarters were at Düsseldorf where he began to form a camp.
 Other camps were being formed at Wesel and Burich in Ostfriese.

-On May 18, Ferdinand moved his headquarters to Lippstadt, bringing with him most of the troops of the Allied left wing.
-Hardenberg's corps moved from Lippstadt to Hamm.
+- Ferdinand moved his headquarters to Lippstadt, bringing with him most of the troops of the Allied left wing.

 French Invasion of Hesse

-- Contades left Düsseldorf with the Army of the Rhine (100 bns and 100 French sqns, including Broglie's reserve consisting of 18 bns, 31 sqns and 2 light troops rgts) and marched south-eastward intending to make a junction with Broglie and to begin operations against Hesse.
+- Contades left Düsseldorf with the Army of the Rhine (100 bns and 100 French sqns, including Broglie's “Right Reserve” consisting of 18 bns, 31 sqns and 2 light troops rgts) and marched southeastward intending to make a junction with Broglie and to begin operations against Hesse.

-On May 23, the main French army was at Siegburg.
+- The main army was at Siegburg.

-On May 24, Ferdinand moved his headquarters from Lippstadt to Hamm, effected his junction with Spörcken and cantoned his troops along the Lippe from Coesfeld to Hamm.
+- Ferdinand moved his headquarters from Lippstadt to Hamm, made a junction with Spörcken’s Corps and cantoned his troops along the Lippe from Coesfeld to Hamm.